satorumurmur/bibi/README.md

-bibi
+BiB/i
 ====

-BiB/i | EPUB Reader on Your Site.
+EPUB Reader on Your Site.